Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 Step 5: Create a security group along with ingress and egress rules

 Both ingress and egress rules of the security group allow inbound and outbound access for any protocol, via any port.
-This is not the best practice and should only be done for working through this example.
+This is not best practice and should only be done to work through this example.
 Tighter rules should be implemented when in production.

 resource "aws_security_group" "security_group" {